Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Scale out

-If it is not possible to scale up ServiceControl to handle system volume, partition audit processing between multiple instances of ServiceControl.
+If it is not possible to scale up a single machine to handle the system load, partition audit processing between multiple instances of ServiceControl.
 See [Multiple ServiceControl Instances](remotes.md) for more details.

 ### Turn off full-text search